Moreton Mill's steam locomotives - then and now

 Valdora.

-In 1954 (or 1959 or 1960 - accounts differ) a used Fowler 0-4-2T loco was purchased from Babinda Mill
+In 1960(or 1954 or 1959 - accounts differ) a used Fowler 0-4-2T loco was purchased from Babinda Mill

 and named

 Of all the conventional locos, Maroochy was the most powerful, but Clive Plater says that it was more prone to derailment than the others.
 Mike Loveday stated that at one time a trial was conducted to see if Maroochy, with its short fixed wheelbase, could make the climb up the Highworth Range.
 As it inched its way very carefully around the problematic horseshoe curve, the leading wheel flange occasionally tried to climb the rail.
 One source states that Maroochy actually derailed more than once at the curve during this experiment, but Mike claimed that it eventually reached Mapleton.
-The trial was not regarded as a success, so henceforth the horseshoe curve and the rest of the line to Mapleton was left solely in the hands of the two Shays, which handled the hills and curves with ease.
+The trial was not regarded as a success, so henceforth the horseshoe curve and the rest of the line to Mapleton were left solely in the hands of the two Shays, which handled the hills and curves with ease.

 All of these locomotives performed sterling service at the Mill, until they were replaced by small diesel hydraulic locomotives in the 1960s.
 As each steam loco was retired, its name was transferred to the replacement diesel.
 By 1970 steam traction had disappeared in Nambour.